CabukEge/CabukEge/README.md

 ### Hi there 👋

-I am Ege Cabuk, a computer science student at the University of Bonn and a software engineer at AISC GmbH.
+I am Ege Cabuk, a computer science student at the University of Bonn.

 ## 🔧 Tools